 ERIC DAVIES Transmitter engineer on Radio Invicta, he also broadcast under the DJ name of Ed Laney.
 He died in 2002.

-JOHN DAVIS (or DAVIES?)
-Engineer on Radio 390, there is a photo of him in Edward Cole's photo album.
+JOHN DAVIES Engineer on Radio 390, there is a photo of him in Edward Cole's photo album.

 JOHN GLENDINNING A transmitter engineer on Radio 390, often known as “Ray” after the famous sports commentator Ray Glendenning.
 There are pictures